-’s Occupation Safety and Health Management System.
-In accordance with Executive Order No. 65, the City is committed to maintaining a safe and healthy work environment that minimizes hazards that are likely to cause death or harm to employees or the public.
+The Safety and Health Inspection Standard was developed to ensure identification of workplace hazards and establish responsibilities for their abatement.
+Identification and removal of physical hazards and correction of unsafe work practices are vital components of the City and County of Denver’s Occupation Safety and Health Management System.
+In accordance with Executive Order No. 65, the City is committed to maintaining a safe and healthy work environment that minimizes hazards that are likely to cause death or harm to employees or the public

 Job Hazard Analysis - 65.4.1

-The Job Hazard Analysis (JHA) is used to describe task specific hazards and to identify control measures that can be used to minimize exposure potentials to hazardous conditions.
-JHAs are conducted for all work activities in which there is a risk of injury because of a potential exposure to a hazardous condition or a hazardous substance.
-JHAs are revised whenever there is a change or a new risk is identified and maintained / reviewed periodically by the appropriate supervisor.
+The Job Hazard Analysis (JHA) shall be used to describe task specific hazards and to identify control measures that must be used to minimize exposure potentials to hazardous conditions.
+JHAs will be conducted for all work activities in which there is a risk of injury because of a potential exposure to a hazardous condition or a hazardous substance.
+JHAs shall be revised whenever there is a change or a new risk is identified and shall be maintained / reviewed periodically by the appropriate supervisor.

-Safe Operating Procedures (SOPs) are developed for complex or ongoing activities that present a risk of serious injury to employees or which have multiple hazard potentials.
-SOPs may be developed as a stand alone document or as a supplementary document to a Job Hazard Analysis (JHA).
-SOPs will be revised whenever there is a change or a new risk is identified and maintained / reviewed periodically by the appropriate supervisor.
+Safe Operating Procedures (SOPs) shall be developed for complex or ongoing activities that present a risk of serious injury to employees or which have multiple hazard potentials.
+Excluded from this document are passenger cars and light duty pickup trucks.
+SOPs may be developed as a stand alone document or as a supplementary document to a Job Hazard Analysis (JHA) as described in No. 65.4.1.
+SOPs will be revised whenever there is a change or a new risk is identified and shall maintained and reviewed periodically by the appropriate supervisor.

-This policy has been developed to ensure employees are trained to recognize confined space and take the necessary precautions before entering a confined space.
+This Standard has been developed to ensure employees are trained to recognize confined space and take the necessary precautions before entering a confined space.

-This policy has been developed to ensure contractors at the City and County of Denver have the appropriate programs developed and implemented to work safely at its facilities.
+This Standard has been developed to ensure contractors at the City and County of Denver have the appropriate programs developed and implemented to work safely at its facilities.
+Contracted Services such as custodial, ssecurity, vending operators, etc., are considered "low risk activity" and will follow the minimum requirements identified in this procedure.
 The City is also committed to injury/illness prevention to all City employees and to the prevention of property damage or other loss caused by the action or inaction of outside contractors.

 The City and County of Denver recognizes the hazards associated with the operation of heavy equipment/mobile equipment.
 This policy has been developed to establish guidelines to eliminate injuries or fatalities related to this type of equipment.